Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

     === "Setonix (Slurm)"

-        Use `sacct` with formatting to view key stats related to resource usage:
+        Use `seff` for a simple summary of job resource usage:

         ```bash
         seff <job_id>